 - Create next-generation analytics and reporting

-To support ongoing administration of the new global processes, they created a transformation office that included project management, six sigma, a document library and change management resources.
+To support the ongoing administration of the new global processes, they created a transformation office that included project management, six sigma, a document library, and change management resources.
 They have been extremely pleased with the results to date and have been given the go-ahead to expand the model to additional processes.